 Contact the publisher by email

 2. Documenting your negative search results in Google (or other search engines)

-Make sure you identify and document, visually and in writing, the information you want to be removed, whether it be defaming, liable or offensive.
-Gather links and take screenshots, compiling the information into a clean and concise document which you can send to the publisher and site owner if necessary.
+Make sure you identify and document, visually and in writing, the information you want to be removed, whether it be defaming, liable, or offensive.
+Gather links and take screenshots, compiling the information into a clean and concise document you can send to the publisher and site owner if necessary.
 This is an important step in your attempt to get content taken down.

-When compiling your documentation ask yourself:
+When compiling your documentation, ask yourself:

 Is my personal information published?